HSwMS Gustaf V: Disposal

 Gustaf V was released from the fleet on 1 April 1957.
-She was supposed to be released to Karlskrona, however she lay at Berga Naval Base, south of Stockholm through the year 1967.
+She was supposed to be released to Karlskrona, however she lay at Berga Naval Base, south of Stockholm until 1967.
 While there she was used as a mooring point for destroyers and smaller ships.
 Two of the ship's 15.2 cm cannons were moved after the erection of the Kalix Line in Norrbotten, where they were used as fortified cannons at Häggmansberget.

 In 1970 she was sold for scrapping in Gothenburg.